SheehanChakraborty/Chess4expo/README.md

 This is a complete well automated chess game made by object oriented javascript I hope you like it.

+Devolped by Sheehan Chakraborty

-Play it from here: https://ahmadalkholy.github.io/Javascript-Chess-Game/chess.html
+Play it from here: https://github.com/SheehanChakraborty/Chess4expo/

 ------------